-While you may be expecting marriage and children, your partner might be having career goals in mind.
-You must be looking forward to traveling together and enjoying life, but your partner wishes to settle down.
-A mismatch of expectations like that could create a conflict in your relationship.
+For example, you may be ready for marriage and children, though your partner is more focused on career goals.
+Or, you might be looking forward to travel and adventure, while your partner prefers a more settled life.
+A mismatch of such expectations can create a great deal of conflict in your relationship.

 Open and transparent communication is one of the essential aspects of a healthy relationship.
-Whether you are trying to hide something important from your significant other or you are not getting enough time to communicate, miscommunication might create cracks even in a solid romantic relationship.
+Whether you are trying to hide something important from your significant other or you are not getting enough time to communicate, miscommunication can create cracks in even the mostsolid romantic relationships.

-Lack of communication could make a partner feel lonely, and they might look elsewhere for love and affection.
-Miscommunication between you and your partner may also buildup negative feelings between you two, which could damage your relationship.
+Lack of communication can make a partner feel lonely, causing them to look elsewhere for love and affection.
+Miscommunication between you and your partner may also lead to a build up of negative feelings, which can destroy a relationship over time.

 What to do: When you identify a communication problem between you and your partner, address it before it gets out of hand.
-Understand and give importance to healthy communication, as it can clear most of the problems arising in a relationship.
-So, make time and sit down once in a while and get clarity on issues that are creating a gap between you.
+Prioritize and practice healthy communication, as it can clear most of the problems arising in a relationship.
+Make time to routinely discuss issues that are creating a gap between you.

 3. No room for compromises

 What to do: Sometimes, it is okay to let your partner decide.
-A smooth, long-lasting, and healthy relationship is all about how much you care for your significant other.
+Stay focused on the bigger picture rather than fixating on winning each battle.
 Love should be selfless, not selfish.
 Make room for some adjustments and compromises and see how easy your relationship can become.

 Someone said, “love doesn’t break hearts, the ego does.”

-Ego is a small word but quite powerful in damaging a relationship.
-Even a hint of egoism could destroy the bond between two loving people.
-A relationship lasts long when partners understand each other.
-Ego is all about oneself, one’s self-esteem, and one’s desires.
-And expecting adjustments and compromises from the other to satisfy your ego is not a part of a happy relationship.
-With ego come a lot of differences, which are harmful to the relationship.
+Ego is a small word, but can deliver a strong punch to a relationship.
+Even a hint of egoism can destroy a loving bond.
+In lasting relationships, partners regularly convey an understanding and interest in each other.
+Ego is about oneself, one’s self-esteem, and one’s desires.
+And expecting adjustments and compromises from the other to satisfy your ego is not conducive to the healthful exchange of love and support.
+With ego comes self-centeredness and distance between partners.

 What to do: If you are an egoist, you always want to be right.
 But know that it is totally okay to be wrong.
-So, try to be content and let some things go for the benefit of your relationship.
-Pause for a while and think about what would happen if you let your ego win the case.
+Work to change your orientation from “me” to “other,” and to consider ways to meet your partner’s needs.
+Think about what would happen if you let your ego dominate your relationship.
 Would your partner be happy about it?
-And would you be satisfied if the relationship is at risk because of your ego?
-If the answer is no, just stay calm and let it pass.
+Does it bring you closer to your partner?
+And is it worth jeopardizing the relationship for the sake of your ego?
+If you answer “no,” to the questions above, stay calm and allow your pushy ego to subside.

 5. Trust issues

 The foundation of every romantic relation is trust and loyalty.
-Some of the factors that contribute to a lack of trust in a relationship include too much dependence, possessiveness, jealousy, cheating, and past negative incidents, to name a few.
-When there is no trust, there seems to be no security in a relationship.
+Some factors that contribute to a lack of trust in a relationship include too much dependence, possessiveness, jealousy, cheating, and past negative incidents.
+When there is insufficient trust, there is very llittle relationship security.
 That means that the relationship sees no bright future or, in some cases, no future at all.